MttArmstrong/testing-new-framework/_episodes/05-choosing-license.md

 - "Be able to identify some of the most common open-source licenses."
 - "Know about a tool that can help you select an open-source license that meets your needs."
 keypoints:
 - "There are many OSI-approved licenses already available covering most needs.
-Some publication or other venues require OSI-approved licenses."
+Some publications or other venues require OSI-approved licenses."
 - "The variants of the GNU GPL license are among the most popular copyleft licenses, while Apache, BSD, and MIT are among the most popular permissive licenses."
 - "[ChooseALicense.com](https://choosealicense.com) has analyses of more than 40 open-source licenses along 13 different characteristics."
 ---